scikit-hep/awkward/docs-sphinx/reference/ak.layout.RegularArray.rst

 length of the RegularArray in only those cases, so that it is possible for an array to contain a non-zero number of zero-length lists with regular type.

-A multidimensional :doc:`ak.layout.NumpyArray` is equivalent to a one-dimensional :doc:`ak.layout.NumpyArray` nested within several RegularArrays, one for each dimension.
+A multidimensional :class:`ak.layout.NumpyArray` is equivalent to a one-dimensional :class:`ak.layout.NumpyArray` nested within several RegularArrays, one for each dimension.
 However, RegularArrays can be used to make lists of any other type.

 RegularArray corresponds to an Apache Arrow `Tensor <https://arrow.apache.org/docs/python/generated/pyarrow.Tensor.html>`__.